- Religion and Philosophy»

 Ghosts favorite spots?

 So do you still think a ghost's favorite spot is the graveyard?
-Or are there more ghosts in the attic and ghosts in the basement than anywhere else in haunted history?
+Or are there more ghosts in the attic and the basement than anywhere else in haunted history?

 Perhaps it is the fact that the attic and basement are the empty spots in our homes, perhaps that is why the residual energy or actual lost souls collect in these places.
 Maybe they want to be close to us, but maybe they also want their space.
 Or is it possible that the ghosts in the attic enjoy the attic because it is closer to Heaven?
 Maybe the reason why the ghosts in the basement are of a more negative vibration is because it is closer to Hell...